acypher/StreamRateHub-bced659/scripts/README.md

 **File:** `test-api.js`

-**Purpose:** Tests the CineCite API endpoints to ensure the scraping service is working correctly.
+**Purpose:** Tests the StreamRateHub API endpoints to ensure the scraping service is working correctly.

 **Usage (from project root):**
 ```bash